Examples of data problems include the following:

 If the full path to the file is found, but the dataset is not mounted, then the dataset name with no preceding slash (/), followed by the path within the dataset to the file, is displayed.
 For example:

-If the object number to a file path cannot be successfully translated, either due to an error or because the object doesn't have a real file path associated with it, as is the case for a dnode_t, then the dataset name followed by the object's number is displayed.
+If the object number to a file path cannot be successfully translated, either due to an error or because the object does not have a real file path associated with it, as is the case for a dnode_t, then the dataset name followed by the object's number is displayed.
 For example:

 If an object in the metaobject set (MOS) is corrupted, then a special tag of <metadata>, followed by the object number, is displayed.